onlyquake/xonotic-wiki/Proposal_for_Board_of_Leaders_elections_draft.markdown

 -   Lead developer and game designer
 -   Lead quality assurance engineer

-Code department is responsible for creating and maintaining game codebase, assuring that code is free of bugs before release is made, working with other code developers, setting “need to be done” coding tasks and other coding related activities.
+Code department is responsible for creating and maintaining game codebase, assuring that code is free of bugs before release is made, working with other code developers, setting "need to be done" coding tasks and other coding related activities.

 Public relationships department
 -------------------------------